RBC Heritage: a hole-by-hole guide to Harbour Town Golf Links

 After four hours of constantly feeling restricted by curtains of trees lining practically every hole, the 90-yard wide 18th fairway comes as something of a shock.

 After 17 holes of intimate, closed-in golf, the sight of the 18th hole's 90-yard wide fairway, jutting out into the marsh overlooking Calibogue Sound, is jarring.
-After four hours of concentrating on making precise controlled swings, the notion of swinging away a little bit is uncomfortable, especially knowing the landing area is so vast that missing it will make any player look very silly.
-This last bit of gamesmanship, followed by another demanding approach to a tiny target, solidifies Harbour Town's status as a brilliant physical and a mental test.
+After four hours of concentrating on making precise controlled swings, the notion of swinging away a little bit is uncomfortable, especially knowing the landing area is so vast that missing it will make any player look foolish.
+This last bit of gamesmanship from Pete Dye, followed by another demanding approach to a tiny target, cements Harbour Town's status as a brilliant physical and a mental test.

 Hilton Head Island, South Carolina